Estimated reading time: 7 minutes

 Before Square, the law didn’t allow people who weren’t registered merchants to accept credit card payments.
 It was difficult and expensive to obtain such a permit, so small businesses were struggling with a lot of hardships.

 Jim McKelvey and Jack Dorsey identified this worldwide issue and came up with the Square idea in 2009.
 The service this startup provides is very simple.
-They moved the financial transactions mobile, allowing businesses to by pass the pricey application systems.
+They moved the financial transactions mobile, allowing businesses to bypass the pricey application systems.
 Square’s software provides a free POS on your smartphone.

 Dorsey adopted an early marketing campaign that was aggressive in its novelty.
 He created an article with the title, “140 Reasons Why Square Will Fail”.
-That’s certainly not how a usual promotional campaign for a new product sounds like.
+That’s certainly not what a usual promotional campaign for a new product sounds like.

 The business idea was successful and it seemed that the happy ending was near.
 However, their business idea violated the rules of credit card companies which clearly stated that everyone needs a merchant account to accept money transfers.
 The startup was, at that point, hanging by a thread.